 As a responsible company, Ingka Centres adheres to its “People and Planet Positive” sustainability strategy, aiming to inspire more sustainable lifestyles within society across three dimensions: healthy and sustainable living, circular and climate-positive practices, and fairness and inclusion.
 Each Livat project embodies this strategy by encouraging tenants and consumers to embrace sustainable living in various ways.

-(Image - Innovation Hub / Opening Event)

 Livat Shanghai has unveiled the “Innovation Hub,” an inspiring space that showcases sustainable living through engaging activities, a unique concept store called “One Planet,” a café, and interactive installations, all designed to encourage the community to explore new lifestyles and connect with one another.